kolomyya/terraform-jira-jenkins/README.md

-# Deploy the Jenkins AMI with Terraform
+# Deploy the Jenkins with Terraform

 This repo  deploy a Jenkins on Kubernetes cluster  using Terraform.
 Jenkins is a distributed automation server, generally associated with Continuous Integration (CI) and Continuous Delivery (CD).
 A Jenkins cluster typically involves one or more master instance(s) coupled with one or more slave instance(s)